ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_5_lcd_driver.md

 ### Dispaly connection

 Lets look how is connected to D1H.
-Dispaly connected to Mainboard by 40pins ribbon cable:
+Display connected to Mainboard by 40pins ribbon cable:

 ![display_connector_1.png](Pics/display_connector_1.png)